 Coworking continues to grow steadily across Europe, with the UK and Germany leading the way.

-Demand for flexible workspaces is especially strong in Central London.
+Not surprisingly, demand for flexible workspaces is especially strong in Central London.
 Companies are signing bigger deals, and many are now using flex spaces as their main offices.

 It’s not just startups either.
 Big players in banking, energy, and manufacturing are getting on board too.
 Spaces that offer a good mix of desks and shared areas are doing well, while those with too many meeting rooms risk losing money due to underused space.